A Day Trip from Dublin: The Bray to Greystones Walk

 When I arrived there was a small ice cream shop, so that’s what I went with.
 I enjoyed it with a view of the harbor and older gentlemen playing beautiful music on the benches next to me.

 If a post-hike beer is more your style, then try the Beach House for a pint and some pub grub.
 Or if you want a healthier option, head into the town of Greystones for the famous vegan restaurant Happy Pear.
+I also recently ate at Daata, an Pakistani restaurant in town, and it was delicious.

 Returning to Dublin

-Once you’ve finished the Bray to Greystones cliff walk and eaten your fill head to the DART station in Greystones and return to Dublin.
+Once you’ve finished the Bray to Greystones cliff walk and eaten your fill, head to the DART station in Greystones and return to Dublin.
 Alternatively, if you’re still feeling energized and want to soak in as many coastal views as possible you can walk back to Bray along the coastal path again.

 Where to Stay Nearby